theRealAph/ScopeLocals/README.md

 which clearly shows that a `ExtentLocal` instance is a key used to look up the current thread's incarnation of an extent local.

-An extent local acquires (we say: _is bound to_) a value on entry to a extent; when that extent terminates, the previous value (or none) is restored.
 In this case, the extent of `ServerFramework.USER_CREDENTIALS`'s binding is the duration of the Lambda invoked by `run()`.
 In the example above, the extent unfolds from process request, through a lambda, to connectDatabase().
 The frame for connectDatabase() is the